Guide to deliverability. Basics of email (SPAM) filters

 It seems that Outlook is a real pain in the butt for most marketers.
 Rightly so – everybody loves deliverability.

 If you’re doing legit email marketing and if you’re using a trustworthy email marketing provider, you’ve got only several things to worry about – mostly design issues.
 Spam filters should be the least of your concerns.

 Unless your subscribers use Outlook.
-Then you’re utterly screwed.
+Then you’re screwed.

 Onward & Upward,